 4. Mauritius Volcanoes

-We explored Trou aux Cerfs, and it really is an incredible sight.
+Deciding to explore Trou aux Cerfs will present you with a truly incredible sight.
 It is a dormant volcano, 800 meters high, with a crater 100 meters deep.
 The site is open to the public so anyone is able to sit and picnic or to simply enjoy the view.

 Chamarel is a small village located in Black River.
+A visit to Chamarel is a top choice for a Mauritius day trip.
 It is known for various attractions, such as Chamarel Falls and the Seven Coloured Earth.

 Chamarel Falls can be seen from either the lower or upper viewing deck.
 It boasts an incredible 83-meter tall waterfall that is surrounded by lush, green vegetation.
 This is a wonderful attraction to see prior to visiting “La Terre de Sept Couleurs”.

-In English, the Seven Coloured Earth.
-It is the main tourist attraction in Chamarel, created by basaltic lava formed into clay sand dunes, that have separated into a pallet of seven colours.
+It is the main tourist attraction in Chamarel, created by basaltic lava formed into clay sand dunes, that have separated into a pallet of seven colors.

-People believed that the dune colours were cast by shadows, however, this is untrue.
-In fact, the colours are real and it is the shadow that is the illusion.
+People believed that the dune colors were cast by shadows, however, this is untrue.
+In fact, the colors are real and it is the shadow that is the illusion.

-Casela was by far my most favourite attraction in Mauritius and I would suggest that everyone puts this on the top of their list of things to do!
-With such a substantial amount of different activities, we would suggest dedicating an entire day to enjoy the parks activities, which are great for families, couples or a group of friends.
+Casela was by far one of the best attractions in Mauritius and it is suggested that everyone puts this on the top of their list of things to do in Mauritius!
+With a substantial amount of different activities, we would suggest dedicating an entire day to enjoy the activities of the park, which are great for families, couples or a group of friends.

 Children can enjoy the petting farm, where they can feed and play amongst the animals.
 There are also horse and camel rides as well as various guided interactions with the parks wild cats.

 Should you need a break in between, they also have a restaurant that serves different meals, such as pizza, pasta to Chinese and grills.
-They also offer different package deals on their website that include specific tours and activities that you can buy, based on whatever suits you best.
+They also offer different Mauritius activities packages on their website that include specific tours and activities that you can buy, based on whatever suits you best.
 It really is “a world of adventures”.

 Enjoy a breathtaking, birds-eye view of the Mauritius beaches and inland wonders towed behind a speedboat.
 Parasailing is the ultimate excursion for the basic adrenaline junkie, it is not as extreme or terrifying as it seems, although reaching those heights is quite something.

-It truly is an amazing, but short-lived experience.
+It truly is amazing, but a short-lived experience.
 Being able to see far and wide, with the clear, tropical waters contrasting with the warm island sand.

 There are various places across the island for tourists to parasail.
-Grand Baie is a great location because the beaches are bustling with tourists, and the ocean alight with kite surfers, water skiers and wakeboarders.
+Grand Baie is a great location because the beaches are bustling with tourists, and the ocean is alight with kite surfers, water skiers, and wakeboarders.

 2. Helicopter or Seaplane tours